Farmhouse Apartments in Chianti near Siena

 If you prefer to not cook, you can enjoy the farm’s restaurant where you’ll be able to sample tasty Tuscan dishes

-The Cellese farmhouse, situated in the heart of Chianti area, the most renowned wine region in Tuscany, offers 7 independent apartments and a marvellous villa located on a hilltop, dominating over wonderful rolling hills.
+The Cellese farmhouse, situated in the heart of Chianti area, the most renowned wine region in Tuscany, offers 7 independent apartments located on a hilltop, dominating over rolling hills with a wonderful view.
 The welcoming atmosphere, together with the location and the services are the jewels on Il Cellese's crown!